LONGEVITY DESIGN CHALLENGE

 Affordability: Will your users be able to afford your design when it is produced at scale?
 This is why the judges want to know who your design is for: e.g., Is it for children?
 Older adults?
 People with low incomes?
 They will also want to know how much your design will cost its users when it is produced at scale.

-Fit to theme: Is your design relevant to this year’s design theme, “Designing for Life Transitions”?
+Fit to theme: Is your design relevant to this year’s design theme, “Reimagining Education and Learning for Long Lives”?
 You can read more about this theme on our website.

 What is expected in a submission video?